A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: A general class of survival g-formulas

 \end{theorem}

-Theorem \ref{thm:thm-seq-ign} is complementary to Theorem \ref{thm:thm-bs}, demonstrating sequential ignorability remains valid conditional on the history of longitudinal balancing scores, provided its counterpart is valid when conditioned on the history of confounders.
-Intuitively, this implies that one could leverage the longitudinal balancing scores to remove confounding by treating them just as the original time-varying confounders.
-Similar connections to cross-sectional balancing scores can be found for Theorem \ref{thm:thm-seq-ign}, as it reduces to Theorem 3 in \citet{Rosenbaum1983} if there is only a single time point ($T=1$) without censoring.
-Furthermore, in the absence of censoring such that $\bbP(C_t=0)=1$ (non-survival longitudinal data), for all $t\in\scrT$, Theorem \ref{thm:thm-seq-ign} reduces to the Result 1 in \citet{Achy-Brou2010} if we specify the longitudinal balancing score as the longitudinal propensity score.
-But Theorem \ref{thm:thm-seq-ign} is much more general and further addresses censored survival outcomes.
-The proof of Theorem \ref{thm:thm-seq-ign} is provided in Section A1.2 of the Appendix.
-Importantly, Theorem \ref{thm:thm-seq-ign} suggests the possibility of expanding the existing survival g-formula to a more general class of g-formulas that act upon longitudinal balancing scores; that is, we can extend \eqref{eq:bs-def} by replacing the history of confounders, $\overline{L}_t$, with the history of longitudinal balancing scores, $\overline{b}_t$.
-The class of new g-formulas is provided in the following result. \begin{theorem} Under Assumptions \ref{thm:asp-sutva}-\ref{thm:asp-pos}, the expected outcome by time $t^*\in\scrT$ had all units been assigned according to a (potentially random) treatment regime defined by the intervention distribution $f^\omega(a_s|\overline{h}_s,\overline{a}_{s-1},\allowbreak C_s=Y_s=0)$ can be identified via:
+Theorem \ref{thm:thm-seq-ign} demonstrates that weak sequential ignorability remains valid conditional on the history of longitudinal balancing scores, provided its counterpart is valid when conditioned on the history of confounders.
+This implies that one could leverage the longitudinal balancing scores to remove confounding by treating them as the original time-varying confounders.
+Similar connections to cross-sectional balancing scores can be found for Theorem \ref{thm:thm-seq-ign}, as it reduces to Theorem 3 in \citet{Rosenbaum1983} if there is only a single period ($|\scrT|=1$) without censoring.
+Furthermore, in the absence of censoring such that $\bbP(C_{t+1}=0|\overline{L}_t,A_t=a_t,\overline{A}_{t-1}=\overline{a}_{t-1},C_t=Y_t=0)=1$ for all $t\in\scrT$, Theorem \ref{thm:thm-seq-ign} reduces to Result 1 in \citet{Achy-Brou2010}.
+The proof of Theorem \ref{thm:thm-seq-ign} is provided in Web Appendix A.2.
+Importantly, Theorem \ref{thm:thm-seq-ign} suggests the possibility of expanding the existing survival g-formula to a more general class of g-formulas that act upon longitudinal balancing scores. \begin{theorem} Under Assumptions \ref{thm:asp-sutva}, \ref{thm:asp-pos} and \ref{thm:asp-weak-seq-ign}, the expected outcome by period $t^*\in\scrT$ if all units had been assigned according to a treatment strategy defined by the intervention distribution $f^\intervention(a_s|\overline{h}_s,\overline{a}_{s-1},\allowbreak C_s=Y_s=0)$ can be identified:

+where $\overline{b}_s$ is the set of longitudinal balancing scores that at least include the history of tailoring variables $\overline{h}_s$ required by the intervention distribution. \end{theorem}